Skip to content

 In the United States, gnat bites rarely cause diseases or illness.
 However, in many other parts of the world, gnat bites exact a devastating toll on human health and life.

-Biting midges, or no-see-ums, are extremely irritating to people, but are not known to transmit any disease to humans.
-However, they can infect ruminants, mainly sheep, with Blue Tongue Virus.
-This disease is not transmissible to humans, but has a 30% mortality rate for young lambs.
+Biting midges, or no-see-ums, are extremely irritating to people but are not known to transmit any disease to humans.
+However, they can infect ruminants, mainly sheep, with the Blue Tongue Virus.
+This disease is not transmissible to humans but has a 30% mortality rate for young lambs.

-While not a biting gnat, eye gnats are associated with the spread of conjunctivitis, or pink eye.
+While not a biting gnat, eye gnats are associated with the spread of conjunctivitis or pink eye.
 Eye gnats are not host specific, meaning they will feed on the eye fluid from a cow, a human, a pig, then a human again.
 Each time the eye gnat lands on or feeds upon a creature, it may encounter a bacteria or a virus.
-When the gnat subsequently feeds upon your eye, it may spread that bacteria or virus to your eye causing pink eye.
+When the gnat subsequently feeds upon your eye, it may spread that bacteria or virus to your eye, causing pink eye.
 Eye gnats are also implicated in other terrible diseases throughout the world.
 In South America, eye gnats are believed to transmit yaws.
-Yaws is a skin disease that causes ulcers and in extreme cases can affect bone and cartilage.
-In Brazil, eye gnats are associated with spreading a particular bacterium which causes Brazilian Purpuric Fever which may lead to sepsis in children.
+Yaws is a skin disease that causes ulcers and, in extreme cases, can affect bone and cartilage.
+In Brazil, eye gnats are associated with spreading a particular bacterium that causes Brazilian Purpuric Fever, which may lead to sepsis in children.

 Here in the United States, we are beyond blessed to consider gnats as simply a source of irritation rather than danger.
 The next time you are swatting away at the no-see-ums or the buffalo gnats, remember, unlike many places on Earth, these gnats are not likely to cause any long-term illness.